Baby's 2-Month Checkup: What to Expect

 - Your baby may be going longer between feedings and have fewer poopy diapers, and that's okay.

 - Spitting up is common.
-Holding your baby upright in your arms for about 1 hour after feeding may help.
+Holding your baby upright in your arms, in a swing, or in a car seat for about 30 minutes after feeding may help.
+Make sure you continue to burp her after each feeding.

 Breast milk or formula is all your baby needs right now!